 A special dual MK5 was developed for the 1999 National Geographic expedition to Wakulla that had a range of 18 hours.
-A typical exploration and mapping team (below at -80m) in addition, carried redundant propulsion systems.
+A typical exploration and mapping team (above, at -80m) in addition, carried redundant propulsion systems.
 This extraordinary combination of technology allowed exploration teams to routinely log missions of up to 5 hours inside the springs.
 These were at depths of 95m and distances of up to 4 km from the entrance with 2.5 hour return “drives” to return home.
 They still had waiting of up to 19 hours of decompression.
-Following the expedition both designs were marketed (see ad at left).
+Following the expedition both designs were marketed.
 Sales, however, were low due to the high cost of manufacture.

 1998 Mini Sat System